 Adding and dropping of data nodes.
 Online adding or dropping of data nodes is not currently possible.
 In such cases, the entire cluster must be restarted.

 Backup and restore between architectures.
 It is also not possible to perform a Cluster backup and restore between different architectures.
 For example, you cannot back up a cluster running on a big-endian platform and then restore from that backup to a cluster running on a little-endian system.
 (Bug #19255)

-It is not possible to make online schema changes such as
+Online schema changes.
+It is not possible to make online schema changes such as those accomplished using

-TABLE .
-In such a case, you must
+ALTER TABLE.
+In such a case, you must issue a

-TABLES statement to force the cluster to pick up
+FLUSH TABLESstatement to force the cluster to pick up the change.)

 Only the following schema operations are logged in a cluster binary log which is not on the mysqld executing the statement: